-Bearing in mind that these ladies have tested positive for gestational diabetes, did have higher levels when not following a good GD diet and in the knowledge that gestational diabetes is a progressive condition which worsens as the pregnancy goes on, then you may want to carry on testing to see how your levels are.
+Bearing in mind that these ladies have tested positive for gestational diabetes, did have higher levels when not following a good GD diet and in the knowledge that gestational diabetes is a progressive condition that worsens as the pregnancy goes on, then you may want to carry on testing to see how your levels are.

 Having great control of blood sugar levels towards the end of pregnancy and through labour can really help the baby regulate their own insulin production, which in turn means they are more likely to have stable blood sugar levels after birth and avoid the complication of neonatal hypoglycaemia.

 It’s your pregnancy, it’s your baby.
-Use your BRAIN and make an informed decision over test times and targets to use
+Use your B.R.A.I.N and make an informed decision over test times and targets to use